MillenniumMachines/MillenniumOS/docs/FEATURES.md

-# MillenniumOS-Next Feature Set
+# NeXT Feature Set

-This document distills the requirements for the MillenniumOS-Next rewrite, categorizing features into Critical, Nice-to-Have, and To Be Cut.
+This document distills the requirements for the NeXT rewrite, categorizing features into Critical, Nice-to-Have, and To Be Cut.
 The focus is on simplicity, accuracy, and a streamlined user experience.

 ---